• Skip to primary navigation

 Adjacent to Pamukkale lies the historical city of Hierapolis, renowned for its impeccably preserved theatre and the Sacred Pool, where the legendary Cleopatra is said to have indulged in healing baths.

-Explore the age-old relics of this site, which continues to evoke the mysteries of the past, offering a tangible connection to the ancient world’s rituals of rejuvenation and wellness.
+Explore the site’s age-old relics, which continue to evoke the mysteries of the past and offer a tangible connection to the ancient world’s rituals of rejuvenation and wellness.

 Troy: A Tale of Legends